 You know how squats and deadlifts tire you out so much?

-Why compound and high intensity exercise are more fatiguing than isolation work and higher rep sets?
+Why compound and high intensity exercise are more fatiguing than isolation work?

 That’s central nervous system (CNS) fatigue… supposedly.
 CNS fatigue is a topic riddled with broscience.
 Many people invoking CNS fatigue in their arguments can’t even explain what it is.
 Let’s start there.